darraghdarragh/cs385Project/README.md

 ```

 Replace "Your Name" and "youremail@example.com" with your actual name and email address.
 This information is used for your Git commits.

+To include branching from a repository and pushing code from a branch to the `main` branch (or another target branch), you can follow these extended steps:

+**Pulling a Repository from GitHub:**

+1. Follow the same initial steps as mentioned earlier to clone the repository from GitHub to your local machine.

+**Creating a New Branch:**

+1. Open VSCode and navigate to the cloned repository.

+2. Open the Source Control tab (Ctrl+Shift+G).

+3. Click on the "Branches" button (the icon with a branch symbol).

+4. Click the "Create new branch" button.

+5. Enter a branch name (e.g., `my-feature-branch`) and press Enter.
+This creates a new branch based on the current state of the `main` branch.

+**Switching to the New Branch:**

+1. In the Source Control tab, click on the branch name at the bottom of the window.

+2. Select the branch you just created (`my-feature-branch`).

+3. VSCode will automatically switch your workspace to the new branch.

+**Making and Committing Changes on the Branch:**

+1. Make changes to your code as needed.

+2. Stage and commit the changes using the Source Control tab as mentioned in the previous answer.

+**Pushing Changes to GitHub:**

+1. After committing your changes on the feature branch, you can push them to GitHub using the following steps:

+   a.
+In the Source Control tab, click the three dots (ellipsis) icon (`...`) and select "Push" to push your changes to the remote repository.

+   b.
+If prompted, authenticate with your GitHub credentials or personal access token.

+**Creating a Pull Request (PR):**

+1. Go to your GitHub repository in a web browser.

+2. You should see a notification indicating that you recently pushed a branch (`my-feature-branch`).
+Click on it.

+3. Click the "Compare & pull request" button next to your branch.

+4. Review the changes and provide a title and description for your pull request.

+5. Click the "Create pull request" button.

+**Review and Merge the PR:**

+1. Someone with the necessary permissions (possibly you if you own the repository) will need to review and merge the pull request on GitHub.

+2. Once the PR is reviewed and approved, click the "Merge pull request" button.

+3. Optionally, you can choose to delete the branch after merging.

+**Updating the `main` Branch Locally:**

+1. After the PR is merged on GitHub, switch back to the `main` branch locally in VSCode.

+2. Pull the latest changes from the remote `main` branch by clicking the "Pull" button in the Source Control tab.

+Now, your changes from the feature branch are merged into the `main` branch on GitHub and updated locally in your workspace.
+This workflow allows you to work on feature branches, collaborate with others, and integrate your changes into the main branch when they are ready.